 1. Types of controls used to reduce or control exposure to radiation, such as positioning aids, gonadal shielding, protective aprons, protective gloves, mobile shields, etc.

-Positioning aids, gonadal shielding, protective aprons, protective gloves are available in rooms, 5B and 10.
+Positioning aids, gonadal shielding, protective aprons, and protective gloves are available in labs, RT 5 A, RT 5B, and RT 10.

 2. Procedures for routine inspection/maintenance of such controls.